The Irish Whiskey Trail Awards for 2017

 Hyde No. 5 – 1860 Single Grain Burgundy Finish

-Hyde first arrived on the Irish Whiskey scene a few years ago with initial offerings based like many other new whiskey brands on stocks of Cooley distilled 10 year old single malt Irish Whiskey.
+Hyde first arrived on the Irish Whiskey scene a few years ago with initial offerings based like many other new whiskey brands on stocks of “third party” distilled 10 year old single malt Irish Whiskey.
 The special magic that Hyde brought to the Irish Whiskey World and that set them well apart from their competitors was the way they finished their single malt expressions in a variety of different woods including rum casks.
 The Hyde tagline “It’s all about the Wood” really came to the fore when they started innovating with the flavour-neutral, blank-canvas that is Irish Single Grain.
 Here, subtlety is the name of the game and less is definitely more when adding finish to existing maturation.
 Hyde’s powerful but restrained 1916 Green Label expression was a real iron fist in a velvet glove and was a most worthy and appropriate (the 1916 label was not a factor!) winner of our 2016 Irish Whiskey of the Year Award.
 Hyde have returned this year with a Single Grain Burgundy Finish.
 Wine cask whiskey finishing is a delicate operation.
 The trick here is to add enough finish to influence the flavour, but not to over cook it.
 Hyde have achieved flavour perfection with this stunning expression which is probably my favourite Single Grain Irish and other Whiskey / Whisky.

 Lambay Island Small Batch

 Lambay Whiskey is a small family owned brand which was quietly launched last year by the Baring Family who own Lambay Island.
 Two expressions were launched, a small batch blend of single malt and single grain and a ten year old single malt.
 So far, it all sounds like a very predictable branding exercise.
 That is until you discover that Lambay have partnered with the Camus Cognac family from Ile de Ré on the West Coast of France who are famous for their island matured cognacs packed with flavours and noses of iodine and sea spray.
 Think of Camus as a Laphroaig of the Cognac world.
 Camus have come on board to offer their expertise and experience of coastal maturation techniques including wet / damp cellar maturation to produce a truly innovative addition to the Irish Whiskey World.
 Both the single batch and single malt expressions are produced by an approved third party Irish Whiskey distillery before being re-casked in first fill Camus Cognac casks.
-Selected casks of Lambay are hand shipped to Lambay Island a few miles of the coast of Dublin to further mature in the old solid stone, wave lashed farm buildings on Lambay’s shore.
+Selected casks of Lambay are hand shipped to Lambay Island a few miles off the coast of Dublin to further mature in the old solid stone, wave lashed farm buildings on Lambay’s shore.
 I’ve selected the small batch for this years competition, as I think that the cognac influences are more pronounced here than on the more robust single malt.
 A super first effort from Lambay who have created not just an innovative cognac finished expression, but also a completely new niche of marine or beach matured whiskey to the Irish Whiskey market.
 One more point!
 Lambay’s branding, labeling and genuine brand back story is also quite special and really adds to and reinforces the feel-good factor when you pick up the bottle.

 Diageo Roe & Co